SmartlyAI/Tamazight_dataset/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as contributors and maintainers of the **Smartly Darija NLP Project**, pledge to foster an open, welcoming, and harassment-free environment.
+We, as contributors and maintainers of the **Smartly Tamazight NLP Project**, pledge to foster an open, welcoming, and harassment-free environment.
 We are committed to ensuring that everyone, regardless of age, gender identity, cultural background, language proficiency, or technical experience, can contribute meaningfully to this project.

 ---